abcdesktopio/docs/opsdocs/docs/advanced/4.4/networkpolicy/install.md

 curl http://pyos.abcdesktop.svc.cluster.local:8000/API/manager/images
 ```

-This http request is denied by the network policy and you should get an error message
+This HTTP request is denied by the network policy and you should receive an error message:

 ```
 curl: (28) Failed to connect to pyos.abcdesktop.svc.cluster.local port 8000 after 130290 ms: Couldn't connect to server